georgecodes/daletech/README.md

-# Diesel - a library for building Groovy DSLs
+# Daletech - a library for building Groovy DSLs